-The redeeming feature is that London offers all categories of places to stay whether you are looking for the most expensive luxury 5-star boutique hotels or affordable places such as hostel rooms, dormitories, cheap hotels or bed & breakfast hotels.
-If you are visiting London with your family, you should look for a suitable family accommodation and if you are visiting for sightseeing or even for business, it would be most convenient if you can stay in central London since most attractions and business offices are located in this area.
+The redeeming feature is that London offers all categories of places to stay whether you are looking for the most expensive luxury 5-star boutique hotels or affordable places such as hostel rooms, dormitories, or affordable bed & breakfasts.
+If you are visiting London with your family, you should look for suitable family accommodation and if you are visiting for sightseeing or even for business, it would be most convenient if you can stay in central London since most attractions and business offices are located in this area.

-There are countless accommodation options in central London whether you need a bed and breakfast or a luxury hotel.
+There are countless accommodation options in central London.

 Staying in a hotel near London Paddington station will be one of your best options as Paddington station offers both tube and rail connections and is the terminal of the Heathrow Express which offers a 20 min non-stop journey to Heathrow Airport.

-If you wish to stay in a posh, sophisticated and affluent area, you should choose a hotel in the elegant neighborhoods of Kensington and Chelsea which is full of world-class restaurants, museums and designer boutiques and offers an opportunity to do a bit of celebrity-spotting.
+If you wish to stay in an upscale, sophisticated, and affluent area, you should choose your accommodation in the elegant neighborhoods of Kensington and Chelsea which is full of world-class restaurants, museums, and designer boutiques and offers an opportunity to do a bit of celebrity-spotting.
 South Kensington offers many popular museums and galleries such as the V&A and the Natural History Museum and the Saatchi Gallery.